-In InstallAware v5, setups are comprised of one or more web media blocks.
-A web media block is actually a script directive, very much like the compiler directives found in most programming languages.
-It tells the setup compiler how the setup is to be split into multiple online and offline pieces.
+In InstallAware 7, setups are comprised of one or more web media blocks.
+A web media block is actually an MSIcode directive, very much like the compiler directives found in most programming languages.
+It tells the MSIcode compiler how the setup is to be split into multiple online and offline pieces.